Thiago099/graph-coloring/README.md

 # graph coloring

-This is a interactive graph editor that colors the graph with the least ammount of colors possible so there is no node with the same color connected
+This is an interactive graph editor that colors the graph with the least amount of colors possible so there is no node with the same color connected

 ![](https://i.imgur.com/OkpcM09.png)